 Cost of Street Food in Cambodia

-A simple rice dish will set you back around $1USD and a small baguette, similar to a Vietnamese Banh Mi is about 50 cents.
+Cambodia is often overlooked when it comes to street food but that’s not to say there aren’t tasty options.
+A simple rice dish will set you back around $2USD and a small baguette, similar to a Vietnamese Banh Mi, is just under $1USD.

 Cost of Restaurant Food in Cambodia

 Eating out in Cambodia doesn’t have to be all about street food carts surrounded by hungry dogs!
 There are plenty of restaurants catering to all budgets throughout the country, although if you’re looking for high-end, you’ll be limited to a few major cities like Phnom Penh and Siem Reap.

 Most affordable restaurants will be between $2.50-6USD a meal but nicer places reach closer to $10USD.
 Very popular tourist spots, such as Siem Reap’s Pub Street, will also have higher-than-average prices.

 For those of you craving a little slice of home, the good news is that western fast food is common across Cambodia, with fried chicken being one of the most popular!
 Because of the popularity of burgers, chicken and pizza, the prices are only a touch higher than eating local dishes.

 Tap water in Cambodia is not safe to drink.
 Heavy metals leech into the water through the ageing pipes which move water around the country.
 Rather than risk getting sick, you can purchase a bottle of water for around $1USD on average but the price will fluctuate depending on where you are.

 If you are keen to reduce your impact on the environment, consider investing in a filtered water bottle.
 These make tap water safe to drink and will save you a ton of money over an extended trip.
 Our favourite is the Grayl Geopress.